-The National Museum of the U.S. Air Force (located at Wright-Patterson Air Force Base, Ohio) has a new "amazing exhibit" — the Soviet MiG-25 supersonic combat aircraft (developed by OKB-155).
+The National Museum of the U.S. Air Force (located at Wright-Patterson Air Force Base, Ohio) has a new"amazing exhibit" - the Soviet supersonic combat aircraft MiG-25 (developed by OKB-155).
 It is displayed alongside the B-17 Memphis Belle, B-29 Bockscar, U-2 Dragon Lady, and even the F-117 Nighthawk.
-Military expert Peter Suchiu writes about this in an article for The National Interest.
+This is according to military expert Peter Suchiu in an article for The National Interest.

 The MiG-25RB was found near Al-Taqaddum Airbase in Iraq in 2003.
 It was restored and sent to the National Museum of the U.S. Air Force.